| See other family members who served here |

-The younger brother of Henry Stewart above, Andrew was born in Glasgow and later worked in the city as a clerk.
+The younger brother of Henry Stewart below, Andrew was born in Glasgow and later worked in the city as a clerk.
 He joined the 5th Scottish Rifles Territorial Force in 1913 and served in France, gaining a commission and gazetted to Second Lieutenant, before being attached to the 9th Kings Own Scottish Borderers in Nov 1915.
 He was promoted Lieutenant in Jul 1917 and was wounded at Combles on 24 Mar 1918.
 He was invalided home and on recovery went to stay in Ireland where, in June, he accidentally drowned in Loch Corrib, Co.
 Mayo.
 He was posthumously awarded the Military Cross for 'conspicuous gallantry and devotion to duty in a difficult rearguard action [at Combles], when his tactical handling of men caused the enemy to suffer heavy casualties and enabled his men to withdraw with a minimum of loss.
 He was wounded just as the last remnant of his command had reached safety".

 Henry Walter Betsworth Stewart